 Origin of the Etruscans

 The origins of the Etruscan peoples has often been subject of debate and the most popular belief was one of an oriental origin.
 However the location and structure of their cities betrays an Italic origin.
 As opposed to coastal settlements such as might be expected of Greek or Phoenician colonies, Etruscan cities are characterised by being located on heights at a certain distance from the coast or on the conjunction between coastal area and hinterland.

 Ancient writers such as Livy, Herodotus give contradicting theories.
 The general suggestion is that Etruscan civilisation was the result of a fusion of two or more peoples.
 Possibly a people from the Orient (Lidia in western Turkey) with a resident Italic population.
-This is a very enticing theory since it bears some parallelisms with the earliest period of central Italy which is strongly linked to Evander which myth (eg Virgil’s Aenid) suggests was a Greek from Arcadia ie Greece, and had met the Trojan Anchises with whom he shared ancestry and subsequently aided the Trojan Aeneas when he landed on Italian shores.
-He came to italy before the Trojan war.
+This is a very enticing theory since it bears some parallelisms with the earliest period of central Italy which is strongly linked to Evander.
+The myth (also used for Virgil’s Aenid) suggests Evander was a Greek from Arcadia ie Greece and had come to italy before the Trojan war.
+He met the Trojan Anchises with whom he shared ancestry and subsequently aided the Trojan Aeneas when he landed on Italian shores.

 Etymological study also indicates potential link between the name of these people “tuscii” with the concept of walled/towered city.
 This may relate either to the types of city which they constructed or indeed to THE towered city of Troy.
 Reinforcing the Trojan link to central Italy.
 It is interesting to note that one of Homer’s suggested birth places is Anatolia – Smyrna.